cardano-foundation/ledger-app-cardano/doc/ins_attest_utxo.md

 - Validate that transaction parses correctly (for details see below)
 - Check that transaction contains given output number
 - Extract amount of the given output
 - Sign (using app session key generated at app start) tuple `(TxHash, OutputNumber, Amount)` and return the tuple together with the signature.
+This binds together UTxO and amount so that Ledger won't need to read the whole UTxO later in order to confirm the amount.

 Note on HMAC: We use `HMAC_SHA256(key=32 byte session key, message=(txHash,outNum,amount))` to compute the signature digest and return first 16 bytes of it.
-This should be resilient enough to birthday paradox and other attacks as the key is just per session and we Ledger's signing speed is slow. ❓(IOHK): Is this enough?
+This should be resilient enough to birthday paradox and other attacks as the key is just per session and we Ledger's signing speed is slow.

-**IOHK vincenthz/nicolas**: we're not quite sure what is this supposed to protect from, and if that's useful for anything until we have the attested data on the ledger validated directly anyway.

 **Ledger transaction parsing compatibility**